EconomyLens.com

 Passengers looking at a depatures in Montreal, Canada, during the Air Canada strike. ©AFP

-Toronto (Canada) (AFP) – Air Canada flight attendants said Tuesday they had reached a “tentative” deal with the airline to end a strike over wages and ground work that has cancelled travel for half a million people worldwide.
+Montreal (AFP) – Air Canada flight attendants ended their strike Tuesday after reaching a tentative deal with the carrier, which said it will work to restore full service for its 130,000 daily passengers.
 Roughly 10,000 flight attendants walked off the job after midnight Saturday, insisting Air Canada had failed to address their demands for higher pay and compensation for unpaid ground work, including during boarding.

 Related

-Air Canada said in a statement that it would “gradually restart its operations” after reaching an agreement with CUPE through a mediator, William Kaplan.
-It said the first flights were scheduled for Tuesday evening but warned that full service may not return for seven to 10 days.
+Air Canada said in a statement that it would “gradually restart its operations” after reaching an agreement with CUPE through a mediator.
+It said the first flights were scheduled for Tuesday evening but warned full service may not return for seven to 10 days.
 “Restarting a major carrier like Air Canada is a complex undertaking.
 Full restoration may require a week or more,” Air Canada president Michael Rousseau said.

 © 2024 AFP